simontemplarST/RadioWebFramework/README.md

 Three files have to be generated.
-   - log.`filename here` (the operators log in it's entirety) -in the demo case, it's using a markdown file to generate a hugo post-
+   - log.`filename here` (the operators log in its entirety) -in the demo case, it's using a markdown file to generate a hugo post-
    - log.xml (RSS feed for confirming contacts)
    - status.xml (To show on or off air status)